-Does it ever happen to you when you’re browsing the internet, watching a Youtube video, sending out a mail, or doing your Paypal transactions, and suddenly nothing works.
-All you see is This connection is not the private message in Safari?
+Does it happen to you when you’re browsing the internet, watching a YouTube video, sending out a mail, or doing your Paypal transactions, and suddenly nothing works?
+All you see is a ‘This connection is not a private’ alert in Safari.

 Hard Refresh and Reload the Page